By John Wallen, HUB International

-John Wallen is Vice President and Wisconsin Construction Practice Leader for global insurance brokerage Hub International.
-He has more than 30 years of experience providing risk management consulting, effective insurance solutions and innovative risk and cost reduction strategies for the construction industry.
-John is active in multiple construction industry trade associations including ABC.
+John Wallen is Vice President and Wisconsin Construction Practice Leader for global insurance brokerage Hub International, with more than 30 years of experience providing risk management consulting, effective insurance solutions and innovative risk and cost reduction strategies for the construction industry.